Kolkata Metro: Depots and yards

-There are four operational depots.
-The Noapara, Tollygunge and New Garia depots serve the Blue line, while the Central Park depot serves the Green line.
-A depot at Joka for Purple line and a yard at Airport for Yellow line are under construction.
+There are 5 operational depots now.
+The Noapara, Tollygunge and New Garia depots serve the Blue Line, the New Garia depot also serve the Orange Line, while the Central Park depot serves the Green Line and the Joka depot serves the Purple Line.
+A depot at New Town for Orange Line is under construction.
+An underground yard was made at Airport.